KILTprotocol/docs/docs/chain/delegator.md

 - The kicked delegator will be replaced by the delegator with a higher delegation immediately
 - The kicked delegator's stake is prepared for unstaking as if they revoked the delegation (*see [revoking](#Revoking)*)
-- A delegator needs to wait 7 days to be able to unlock the stake.
+- A delegator needs to wait 7 days (in block time) to be able to unlock the stake.
+Please note that it can take longer in real time as the block times assumes a constant block time of 12s which is not guaranteed.

 ```mermaid
 flowchart TD